 This listing includes a selection of Tennessee festivals and events scheduled in March 2012.

-The annual Blooming Arts Festival each March celebrates the beauty, culture, and revitalization of Linden and Perry County.
+The Blooming Arts Festival in Linden, Tennessee, on the first weekend of spring each March celebrates the beauty, culture and revitalization of Perry County.

 The small community of Granville has been revitalized by a museum, bluegrass festival and the weekly Sutton Ole Time Music Hour held at its general store.

 This listing includes a selection of Tennessee events scheduled in February 2012.

 This listing includes a selection of Tennessee events scheduled in January 2012.